Lee Todd, Founder and CEO

 We believe that it is wrong that millions of unwanted shoes end up in landfill, almost 2 million every week.

 This is as much an environmental disaster as it is a tragic waste.
-It’s wrong that 4 million children wear ill-fitting shoes, damaging to foot health, academic potential and self-esteem, not just now, but later in life.
+It’s wrong that 4 million men, women and children wear shoes that are likely not fit for purpose, are damaging to foot health, academic potential and self-esteem, not just now, but later in life.

-It is wrong that 200,000 homeless people do not have access to warm sturdy shoes.
-As a result, trench foot still exists on the streets of the UK in 2018/19.
+It is wrong that 200,000 homeless people may not have access to warm sturdy or functional footwear.
+As a result, 2,500 people who sleep on the streets may have trench foot which still exists on the streets of the UK in 2019/20.
 We cannot continue to ignore the problem.
 Its solvable and that is why Shoe Aid was created.

 We are asking for people to donate something which we all have at home and no longer use or need.

-There are collection boxes at many supermarkets, Premier League and Football League Clubs and schools making it easier for people to donate
+There are collection boxes at many locations throughout the UK, Birmingham, Leicester, London, Huddersfield, Manchester, Lincoln, Liverpool, Milton Keynes, Sheffield, Derby and Nottingham making it easier for people to donate shoes “Fit for Purpose”